Squeezed Limit non-Gaussianity Estimation with Cosmic Shear: Application to the Ulagam Simulations

 \subsection{Simulations}

-Several recent suites of high-resolution N-body simulations, including Quijote \citep[][]{2020ApJS..250....2V} and AbacusSummit \citep[][]{2021MNRAS.508.4017M}, allow to test high-order summary statistics in detail.
+Several recent suites of high-resolution N-body simulations, including Quijote \citep{2020ApJS..250....2V} and AbacusSummit \citep{2021MNRAS.508.4017M}, allow to test high-order summary statistics in detail.
 Unfortunately, our analysis has demanding simulation requirements.
 First, to test unbiasedness of our $f_{\mathrm{NL}}$ estimate, we need simulations with $f_{\mathrm{NL}} \neq 0$.
 Second, we need light-cone simulations of cosmic shear.
-The only available simulation set that meets these two requirements is the Ulagam simulation \citep[][]{2024JCAP...03..062A}.
+The only available simulation set that meets these two requirements is the Ulagam simulation \citep{2024JCAP...03..062A}.

-The Ulagam simulation set consists of over 4,000 simulations with varying cosmological parameters, run by Pkdgrav3 solver \citep[][]{2017ComAC...4....2P}.
+The Ulagam simulation set consists of over 4,000 simulations with varying cosmological parameters, run by Pkdgrav3 solver \citep{2017ComAC...4....2P}.
 Each simulation outputs lightcone dark matter fields at 100 different redshifts from initial condition at $z = 127$ to final condition at $z = 0$.
-These density fields are stored in the form of number counts of dark matter particles in ${\tt HEALPix}$\footnote{http://healpix.sourceforge.net} pixels with ${\tt npix} = 1024$.
+These density fields are stored in the form of number counts of dark matter particles in ${\tt HEALPix}$ \citep{2005ApJ...622..759G} pixels with ${\tt nside} = 1024$.
 We compute the matter density contrast field as:

 Here $N_{\mathrm{p}}(\bm{n})$ is the number of dark matter particles in a pixel, $\langle N_p \rangle$ is the average number of particles in each pixel.